ttomtsis/DVDApplication/README.md

  - **DB_USERNAME** : The username that you use when you connect to the database
  - **DB_PASSWORD** : The password that you use when you connect to the database
- - **DATASOUCE_URL** : The url to your database.
-You can use any database that is compatible with Spring Boot like PostgreSQL or MySQL etc, however note that this application was developed and tested while using MySQL 8.0.
-Also take care to use the correct driver in the provided url.
+ - **DATASOUCE_URL** : The url pointing to the location of your database, either local or remote.

 ## TLS configuration
-You can use the provided certificates or you can override the following properties to implement your own configuration
+You can use the provided certificates or you can override the following properties, via environment variables, to implement your own configuration

 - **server.ssl.key-store** : The location of the keyfile
 - **server.ssl.key-store-password** : The password required ( if required ) in order to access the key file
 - **server.ssl.key-store-password** : The type of the keyfile
 - **server.ssl.keyAlias** : The alias associated with the key file

-Note: mTLS is currently not supported

 ## Locally